Massachusetts Little League pitcher throws perfect game, striking out 16 of 18 hitters

 Who's your favorite player or team?

-When asked who his favorite Major League player is, he told WBZ, "I don't know.
+When asked who his favorite Major League player is, he said, "I don't know.
 I don't really watch the MLB a lot."

 So is he a Boston Red Sox fan?
 "I guess," Fabiano said.
 "They're not very good."